 |Local people join an effort to identify and discuss public policy concerns and suggest ideas toward their resolution. ||The Knowledge Base provides online logistical support and self-study materials for the study and discussion of the public policy concerns. ||Discussion Society members would meet once a week, at the time and location of their choice, to discuss that week's public policy subject at a Conversation Sit-down and then stay on to socialize at the After Party. ||Discussion Society members vote on each of the twelve public policy concerns using anonymous, ranked voting. |

-- Rogue Valley residents create a social group known as the Discussion Society through open enrollment.
+- Rogue Valley residents create a social club known as the Discussion Society through open enrollment.

 - Acting as a demos - a one-person, one-vote democratic body - the Discussion Society selects by vote twelve public policy issues for discussion over three months.

 - A network of public meeting sites, including cafes, community centers, restaurants, culture and social clubs, schools, and libraries, is set up - each location reserving a specified capacity in tables and times for the weekly public policy discussions.

 - As an alternative, Discussion Society members can create and register ad hoc discussion groups among themselves instead of attending meeting sites in the network.